Exopy/exopy/docs/source/user_guide/first_steps.rst

     If you installed a broken extension package, Ecpy may fail to start.
 If that is the case, the application should display a dialog explaining the issue.
 The easiest way to fixit is to uninstall the offending package and report the bug to its maintainer.
+If nothing works, and you have already set the application directory, you can give alook at the log file.
-If nothing works, does not hesitate to contact the maintainer.
+    If nothing works do not hesitate to contact the maintainer.

 .. note::